 DFP Glossary is designed to make it easy for you to understand all the jargon associated with DFP.
 We provide clear and concise definitions for all the terms you need to know, so you can get up to speed quickly and make the most of your DFP experience.

 DFP is essentially an additional layer over AdSense or any other ad network you work with that allows you a lot more control over the delivery of ads.
 Before we delve deeper into the blog, let’s first understand exactly what is DFP.

 In our previous post in this series, we covered some of the most common questions new users have about DFP.
-In this post, we’ve going to explain, in as simple words as possible, some basic and advanced terms related to DFP.
+In this post, we’re going to explain, in as simple words as possible, some basic and advanced terms related to DFP.

 Basic DFP Terminology

 Inventory: This is the total ad space that you have available for sale on your website for advertisers to display their ads on.
 A simple way to think of it is Number of Ad Units per Page * Total Number of Pages.

 Ad unit: Any individual slot where ads can do.
 Ad units come in multiple sizes and can be placed in many locations across the websites.
 All the ad units combined make up for your ad inventory.